connxio/docs/docs/Users/users.md

 :::info

-If the user already has a ConnXio account, they will instead receive an email telling them to log in to their account to review the invitation.
+If the user already has a Connxio account, they will instead receive an email telling them to log in to their account to review the invitation.

 :::